Behind bars, Sandusky may face threats and isolation

-(Reuters) - Jerry Sandusky will soon join about 6,700 other convicted sex offenders serving time in Pennsylvania’s prison system, where comforts are few and the nature of his highly publicized crimes could make him a target.
+(Reuters) - Jerry Sandusky will soon join about 6,700 other convicted sex offenders serving time in Pennsylvania’s prison system, where he will be stripped of everything but his wedding band and a cheap watch, work for pennies per hour and likely be placed in protective custody.

 The 68-year-old former Penn State assistant football coach will be able to watch the team’s games if he purchases a $200 prison-approved television and pays a $15 monthly cable TV bill, according to Susan McNaughton, spokeswoman for the Pennsylvania Department of Corrections.